xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 end
 ```

-Note that instead of a single operation, this example could have been achieved with two (2) replace operations
+As an alternative, note that instead of a single operation, this example could have also been achieved with the following two (2) replace operations
 {: .notice--warning}

 ```